-The scheduling of clinical hours for some classes may be at times other than normal College hours, including late evenings, early mornings, and weekends.
-The assignment of externship and clinical hours is non-negotiable by students.
+The scheduling of externship hours may be at times other than normal College hours, including mornings, evenings, and weekends depending on the externship site.
+The assignment of externship hours is non-negotiable by student.

 COLLEGE CLOSURES

 The College reserves the right to close the College during weather or other emergencies.
 Notice of closures may be broadcast on the radio or TV station, posted on the Student Bulletin Board and/or portal, or a recorded phone announcement of closure or delayed opening will be available to students by calling the College's telephone number.